juanvegu/joker_dart/packages/joker/README.md

 ## How It Works

-### On Native Platforms (Mobile & Desktop)

-Joker uses Dart's `HttpOverrides.global` to intercept all HTTP requests made through `HttpClient`.
+Joker uses Dart's `HttpOverrides.global` to intercept all HTTP requests made through `HttpClient` on native platforms.
 This works transparently with any package that uses the standard Dart HTTP stack:

 - `package:http`
 - `package:dio`